dzengggg/2016-Election-Prediction/README.md

 ## When downloading the code, don't forget to change your directories when referencing the data tables

-PROGRESS: 1 - 9, 11, 14 - 15 COMPLETE (14 is a little sus, but the fixes are mainly some tweaking)
+PROGRESS: 1 - 9, 10 - 12, 14 - 15 COMPLETE (14 is a little sus, but the fixes are mainly some tweaking)

 TO DO:

-12, 13: Santino
+13: Santino

-10: Daniel (help me pls)

 ### TYPE YOUR NAME NEXT TO STUFF YOU WANT TO DO